Below, I detail my Mindful Wing Chun class. For other ways to improve wellbeing, explore the above buttons.

-- Precision of Movement (has to do with placement and is related to the other skills)
+- Precision of Movement (has to do with placement and is related to the other skills as well)

 - Joint Rotation (relates to vectors of force, none of which has anything to do with muscle)

-Although the above listed skills are designed for use in wing chun, over time, you will be able to apply them to managing stressful daily life situations and to getting more joy out of life.
+Over time, you will be able to apply those practices to managing stressful daily life situations and to getting more joy out of life.